Cy Twombly: Life and career

+Around 1961, through their mutual relationship with the artist Afro, Twombly met the American artist Joseph Glasco in Mykonos.
+According to Glasco, he and Twombly "saw each other every summer in Mykonos for years ... and saw a lot of each other daily".

 In 1964, Twombly met Nicola Del Roscio of Gaeta, who became his longtime companion.
 Twombly bought a house and rented a studio in Gaeta in the early 1990s.
 Twombly and Tatiana, who died in 2010, never divorced and remained friends.

 In July 2011, after suffering from cancer for several years, Twombly died in Rome after a brief hospitalization.
 A plaque in Santa Maria in Vallicella commemorates him.

 Work

 Painting

-After his return in 1953, Twombly served in the U.S. army as a cryptologist, an activity that left a distinct mark on his artistic style.
+After his return in 1953, Twombly served in the United States Army as a cryptologist, an activity that left a distinct mark on his artistic style.
 From 1955 to 1959, he worked in New York, where he became a prominent figure among a group of artists including Robert Rauschenberg, with whom he was sharing a studio, and Jasper Johns.
 Exposure to the emerging New York School purged figurative aspects from his work, encouraging a simplified form of abstraction.
 He became fascinated with tribal art, using the painterly language of the early 1950s to invoke primitivism, reversing the normal evolution of the New York School.
 Twombly soon developed a technique of gestural drawing characterized by thin white lines on a dark canvas that appear to be scratched onto the surface.
 He would apply bitumen on the canvas in a quick and coarse fashion, making the painting tactile and scarred with his energetic, gestural lines that would become his signature style.
 He stopped making sculptures in 1959 and did not take up sculpting again until 1976.